August 16, 2017, revised January 22, 2021

 become increasingly evident to me that many if not most

 homeowners in or approaching retirement do not have a

 retirement plan.
 While there are several retirement

 calculators available to seniors, none of them incorporate

 HECMs.
-My colleagues and I have decided that that is our
+Hence, my colleagues and I decided to build our own.

 HECM Reverse Mortgage Decision Variables of Ten Retirement